How Do I Choose?

 Home » How to Choose a Program

-As you set out on your journey of finding a potentially appropriate residential or wilderness program, in general, is trust, but verify.
-Trust that what the program says about their program is true, but verify it with reliable third-party sources, state agencies, and online resources.
+As you set out on your journey to find a residential treatment center, therapeutic boarding school, or outdoor behavioral program, trust, but verify.
+Trust what the program says about itself, but verify it with reliable third-party sources, parent-feedback, state agencies, and online resources.

 Ensure that the program you are researching is either licensed or has a governing body recognized by the state.
-Be aware that some states have MUCH less licensing requirements than others.
+Be aware that some states have fewer licensing requirements than others.

 If the program can’t name the state agency under which it is licensed or refuses to provide the information, don't engage.